 One of the main threats to your oral health is the growth of bacteria, which can develop into plaque over time.
 If allowed to enter the very sensitive pulp area of the tooth, it can cause a painful toothache.
 When this happens, you need fast and effective care, and we offer just that at Distinctive Dentistry.
-We’ll completely restore your infected tooth by performing root canal therapy in Altamonte Springs to rejuvenate your oral health.
+We’ll completely restore your infected tooth by performing root canal therapy in Altamonte Springs, FL to rejuvenate your oral health.
 If you’re in pain, contact us today to request a visit with one of our capable dentists.

 Once bacteria and plaque begin to cause tooth decay, the type of restorative care needed depends on the severity of the damage.
 The first layer that is affected by bacteria growth is the enamel, which is the hard, protective, outer surface of the teeth.
 When decay is addressed at this level, a cavity filling will usually suffice.

 Once the enamel is bypassed, though, and bacteria enter the sensitive dentin, the decay becomes recognizable because of the nerve activity.
 Thus, there will usually be bouts of discomfort.
 If the bacteria are allowed to fester even more, they can eventually enter the pulp, where the majority of the nerves and canals are housed.
 At this point, there will typically be more acute pain to warn of the harmful growth, and a traditional filling won’t suffice to restore the tooth’s health.